TriStereoNet: A Trinocular Framework for Multi-baseline Disparity Estimation: Experiments and Discussion

-\textbf{Learning Scheme.} Table. \ref{tab:initWarp} presents the impact of self-supervised initialization with the real dataset before training on the synthetic dataset in a supervised manner.
+\textbf{Learning Scheme.} Table \ref{tab:initWarp} presents the impact of self-supervised initialization with the real dataset before training on the synthetic dataset in a supervised manner.
 It also compares the two methods by which we can reconstruct the reference image.
-It is clear that self-supervised initialization improves the results, particularly when $\hat{I}_L^R$ is used for self-supervision.
+We can see that self-supervised initialization improves the results, particularly when $\hat{I}_L^R$ is used for self-supervision.
 Figure \ref{fig:warpEffect} shows the qualitative comparison of these approaches.
-We also evaluated the case with summation of both the photometric losses of $\hat{I}_L^M$ and $\hat{I}_L^R$, but it was not better than $\hat{I}_L^R$ alone.

 \textbf{Disparity Loss.} Last but not least, we evaluated the effect of the Huber loss for comparing disparity maps.
 Table \ref{tab:Loss} shows that Huber loss is outperforming smooth L1 loss for both binocular and trinocular settings.
 Note that Huber loss is equivalent to smooth L1 loss when $\delta=1$.
-It also confirms our choice of $\delta$ as 0.25.
+Table \ref{tab:Loss} also confirms our choice of $\delta$ as 0.25.